 For more information on the Boeing 737 MAX and our lawsuits, check the HLG website and stay tuned to my professional Facebook page and personal Facebook page.
 I am also sharing stories on the blog of my author website.

-It has been a great and fitting transition from local safety to global safety.
+I’m grateful for this fitting transition from local safety to global safety.